IN-PERSON JAZZ CAMP

 Monday, June 28 – Thursday, July 1

-Last year’s online courses were affordable, effective, inspiring and a total blast!
-We are bringing back our online summer jazz courses taught by jazz masters from New York, California, New Orleans, here in South Carolina and more.
-COMING SOON!
+Affordable, effective, inspiring and a total blast, our online summer jazz courses taught by jazz masters from New York, California, New Orleans, and South Carolina can’t be beat.

 IN-PERSON GENERAL SCHEDULE